 John, who is now in his seventies, was one of the original group who raised the money to save the theatre from demolition in 1973.
 He, along with other passionate and dedicated Friends, cleaned, repaired and painted in their spare time to get the building back on its feet ready for its reopening and dedication from HRH The Prince of Wales in 1981.

 “We were invited to buy the shops back in the 1990’s” remembers John, “but, back then, the owners wanted more than a million pounds for them and we thought we’d never be able to raise that much.
 And we were right!
 Obviously, times have changed, and, thankfully, we’ve been able raise enough to buy them for less than half that price”.

 When the purchase is complete, the deeds of the properties will be donated to the Grand Theatre Trust, the heritage conservation charity which owns and cares for this beautiful historic building.

 Roger Lloyd Jones, Chairman of the Trust said “there are many, many people who have made this wonderful purchase possible and I would like to thank everyone who has helped.
 The theatre is now 122 years old and, as you can imagine, needs constant care and attention.
 We hope the shops will prove an asset to the theatre, providing a small but much-needed rental income to be re-invested in the upkeep of this precious architectural gem”.

 The Friends of the Grand is a registered Charity.

-Today, the Friends of the Grand still volunteer their services as Front of House staff, envelope-stuffers and runners of the theatre’s coffee stall.
+The Friends of the Grand now volunteer their services as Front of House staff, envelope-stuffers and runners of the theatre’s coffee stall.
 Last year, they provided 13,174 hours of voluntary service for the theatre at a value of £88,000.